cindy-chiang-tw/Amazon_Transaction_Project/README.md

 Before running the analysis, we conducted the following data cleaning steps:

-Handling Missing Values: Removed or imputed missing values in key fields such as purchase price, quantity, and survey responses.
+Handling Missing Values: Filtering missing values in key fields such as purchase price, quantity, and survey responses.

 Standardizing Date Formats: Ensured consistency in Order Date format for time-series analysis.

-Removing Duplicates: Checked for and removed duplicate entries in both purchase and survey datasets.

-Categorization: Standardized category names for consistent aggregation.

 Merging Datasets: Linked purchase and survey data using Survey ResponseID to enable cross-analysis.